claire-codes/blog-com/_posts/2016-08-13-super-quick-regex-tdd-setup.markdown

 - testing
 ---

-When you need to build a regex you could either (A) hack around in the console, getting confused and lost, or instead (B) write some tests: you can use them to work out all the things your regex should match (and shouldn't match), easily run them to see results, plus your regex is documented for future use 🏆
+When you need to build a regex you could either (A) hack around in the console, getting confused and lost, or instead (B) use TDD and write some tests: you can have a clear list of strings your regex should match and those it shouldn't, run them quickly and see whether the regex works and have readymade documentation for future use 🏆

-This post shows you how quick and painless that can be to setup.
-Want to get started with Test-Driven-Development (TDD)?
-Spend the next 5 minutes getting a working example!
+But how do you set that up?
+If it sounds like a lot of work, it isn't.
+Follow this post and in five minutes you'll have a working example. :clock1:

+Open up the terminal and follow along:

-### `mkdir regexTest && cd "$_"`
+### `$ mkdir regexTest && cd "$_"`

 Make new directory and move into it in one command!

-### `npm init -y`
+### `$ npm init -y`

 Set up a new `package.json` file the quick way - no more hitting enter for all the default options!

-### `npm i -D mocha chai`
+### `$ npm i -D mocha chai`

 Install the latest versions of the `mocha` and `chai` packages as devDependencies (although it doesn't really matter if they're devDependencies or normal dependencies as we're not really creating a  production ready app.
-The save as a straight dependency use the `-S` shortcut).
+To save as a regular `dependency` use the `-S` shortcut instead).

 You should now have something like: